-The Superintendent's combined funds budget proposal is typically released in early January, accompanied by a comprehensive "budget book."
-ACPS budget finance staff continue to support the Superintendent and the Board during the months of January and February through a series of two work sessions, two add/delete sessions, and two one public hearings (both on the same dates as regular Board meetingsheld separately from any other Board work session), and two add/delete sessions, culminating in the Board's vote on the proposed budget with any amendments in mid-February.
+This work culminates in the Board's vote on the proposed budget (incorporating those add/deletes) in mid-February.
 As noted above, this vote typically occurs after the City Manager has released his proposed budget (including the ACPS allocation).
 For example, in 2020 the City Manager released his proposed budget to the Council on February 16 and the Board adopted the ACPS Combined Funds budget on February 18.